 The Fujifilm X-T3 is no longer the flagship Fujifilm X-mount camera, as it's now been superseded by the Fujifilm X-T4, but the X-T3 represented such a major technological update that it's still at the cutting edge, even now.

-The Fujifilm X-T3 is one of the best Fujifilm cameras you can get, combining leading-edge 4K video capture with high-quality 26-megapixel stills.
+The Fujifilm X-T3 and X-T4 are among the best Fujifilm cameras you can get, combining leading-edge 4K video capture with high-quality 26-megapixel stills.
 High-end stills shooters can step up to the far larger and more expensive medium format Fujifilm GFX 50R or mighty GFX 100, but even the GFX 100, with its latest firmware update and big-sensor cinematic look, doesn't shade the video credentials of the X-T3.
 X-T4 notwithstanding, the X-T3 remain one of the best mirrorless cameras of all when you factor in power, size and its new affordability as discounting starts to take hold.

 - Sensor: 26.1MP APS-C X-Trans CMOS 4, 23.5 x 15.6mm

 - Image processor: X-Processor 4

 - AF points: 91-point phase AF across entire image area